 The labour burden of rural women exceeds that of men and includes a higher proportion of unpaid household responsibilities.
 Despite their crucial role in agriculture and food production, women often have limited rights to the land they farm, preventing them from efficiently controlling soil degradation and enhancing soil fertility.
 Women also often cannot influence natural resource governance decisions and practices in their communities, and have less access to information, extension services and education than men.

-This forum aims at collecting the views from a wide range of stakeholders about the relations between gender equality, sustainable soil management and food security.
+This online discussion aims at collecting the views from a wide range of stakeholders about the relations between gender equality, sustainable soil management and food security.
 The feedback gathered from this consultation will inform and provide inputs to draft the ‘Guide on gender and sustainable soil management’, to be prepared by the Regional Soil Partnerships, the Intergovernmental Technical Panel on Soils (ITPS) together with the Social Policies and Rural Institutions Division of FAO, with inputs from gender and soil management specialists.

 The objectives of this guide are to promote the adoption of a gender-responsive approach to support sustainable soil management.
 The target audience is composed of various stakeholders such as governmental institutions, non-governmental organizations engaged in gender, land and rural development issues, soil scientists/experts, land and soil professionals, women’s and farmers’ organizations, researchers and policy-makers.

 To help with this inclusive process, we invite you to share your experience, views and feedback by replying to the following questions:

 - In your view, what is the relation between sustainable soil use, management and conservation (including soil fertility and health) and gender equality?

 - What are the distinct roles for women, men, boys and girls in sustainable soil management?